 - Never add water to chemicals.
 Always add chemicals to water.

 - Wash out the container when empty, and then dispose of it.

 - Wash your hands thoroughly after handling any chemicals.

 - Store chemicals in a cool, dry, clean place.
 Maintain good housekeeping procedures.

 - Use only clean utensils to handle chemicals.

 - Use separate, clean metal or plastic measuring cups for each chemical.

-Family safety habits at poolside: At the beginning of each season, it’s a good idea to set certain safety rules at poolside so they can become habits practiced all season long: walking (not running) near pool, eating and drinking away from the water, keeping glass containers outside the pool area, using the diving board and slide properly, making sure electrical items and water toys are used carefully.
+Family Safety Habits at the Poolside: At the beginning of each season, it’s a good idea to set certain safety rules at poolside so they can become habits practiced all season long: walking (not running) near swimming pool, eating and drinking away from the water, keeping glass containers outside the swimming pool area, using the diving board and slide properly, making sure electrical items and water toys are used carefully.

 These are but a few of the safety rules you must consider.

 For more information please click here, or you can call us on: 0034 662 671 379